YueHuang22/API-project/README.md

 ## You can see all groups on Meetup

-Returns all the groups.
+/To be filled

 - you don't need authentication on this
-- Request

-  - Method: GET
-  - URL: /api/groups
-  - Body: none

-## Get all Groups joined or organized by the Current User

-Returns all the groups.

-- Require Authentication: true
-- Request

-  - Method: GET
-  - URL: /api/groups/my
-  - Body: none

-- Successful Response

-  - Status Code: 200
-  - Headers:
-    - Content-Type: application/json
-  - Body:

-s

-## Get details of a Group from an id

-Returns the details of a group specified by its id.

-- Require Authentication: false
-- Request

-  - Method: GET
-  - URL: /api/groups/:groupId
-  - Body: none

-## Create a Group

-Creates and returns a new group.

-- Require Authentication: true
-- Request

-  - Method: POST
-  - URL: /api/groups

-## Edit a Group

-Updates and returns an existing group.

-- Require Authentication: true
-- Require proper authorization: Group must belong to the current user
-- Request

-## Delete a Group

-Deletes an existing group.

-- Require Authentication: true
-- Require proper authorization: Group must belong to the current user
-- Request

-  - Method: DELETE
-  - URL: /api/groups/:groupId
-  - Body: none
+- /To be filled

+  - /To be filled
+  - /To be filled
+  - /To be filled

+## You can see all groups joined or organized by you

+To be filled

+- /To be filled
+- /To be filled

+  - To be filled
+  - To be filled
+  - To be filled

+## You can get details  of a group by its id

+To be filled

+- To be filled
+- To be filled

+  - To be filled
+  - To be filled
+  - To be filled

+## You can create a group

+To be filled

+- To be filled
+- To be filled

+  - To be filled
+  - To be filled

+## If you are the organizer, you can edit a group

+To be filled

+- To be filled
+- To be filled
+- To be filled

+## If you are the organizer, you can delete a group

+To be filled

+- To be filled
+- To be filled
+- To be filled

+  - To be filled
+  - To be filled
+  - To be filled